Observation-Management-Service/ewms-pilot/README.md

 **Note**:

 - The data hub directory is writable, but there is no protection against race conditions for parallelized tasks.
-- This directory is also available to the [init container](#the-init-container).

 #### External Files

 Externally-mounted directories are supported in EWMS.
 See the [WMS documentation](https://github.com/Observation-Management-Service/ewms-workflow-management-service#task-file-io) for more details.

-### The Init Container

-An **init container** is an optional, user-supplied image used to set up the environment, wait for conditions, or perform other preparatory actions before running task containers.
-It is configured using the `EWMS_PILOT_INIT_IMAGE` and `EWMS_PILOT_INIT_ARGS` environment variables.

 ## EWMS Glossary Applied to the Pilot